madblobfish/lib/ruby/terminalapps/games/readme.md

 ![bao](bao.png)

 This one is a bit tricky.
-Its a clone of an african game which I'm not certain I implemented properly.
+Its a clone of an african game, which I'm not certain I implemented properly.
 Here's [its Wikipedia page](https://en.wikipedia.org/wiki/Bao_(game)) if you're interested.
 It does not have a computer opponent, yet.